View all web browser and mobile devices available in our cloud-based test lab.

 That being said, if you’re just getting started with automating mobile app testing, it is recommended you start small.
 Don’t try to automate everything at once.
 In fact, you won’t ever be automating all of your tests.

 So where do you start?
 When you are testing mobile applications, it is recommended that you start automating on three specific types of test cases: unit tests, integration tests, and functional tests.
-These tests should be your highest priority for automating, and they are a good starting point for someone just getting started.
+These should be a priority for automated mobile testing, and they are a good starting point for someone just getting started.

 Unit testing is the fastest method of testing.
 These tests are highly reusable, and they are easier to debug, typically with a low cost to fix.